MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ### Multiple qubits

-So far, the sample code has only considered an operation that takes no inputs.
-Suppose you wanted to perform a similar operation, but on multiple qubit - the number of which is provided as an argument.
+So far, the sample code has only considered an operation on one qubit.
+Suppose you want to perform a similar operation, but on multiple qubits, which you can provide as an array of qubits.
 Such an operation can be written as:

 ```qsharp